IBM/alchemy-logging-vscode-extensions/README.md

-# alog-code-generator README
+# Alog log-code generator

-Alog code generator provides a vscode extension capability to automatically generate, suggest / insert log code.
+Alog code generator provides a vscode extension capability to automatically generate, suggest / insert log code as used by [alchemy-logging](https://github.com/IBM/alchemy-logging) library.

 ## Features

-1. Provides easy way of completing 6 digit log code along with level suffix on pressing `cmd+a` for mac and `ctrl+a` for windows/linux systems.
+1. Provides easy way of generating 6 digit log code along with log-level suffix on pressing `cmd+shift+a` for mac and `ctrl+shift++a` for windows/linux systems.
+2. Based on the line being written, alog code generator automatically figures out the level of the log code and assigns suffix to the log code.
+For example:
+   1. `log.info` -> `I`
+   2. `error.type_check` -> `E`
+   3. `log.error` -> `E`

 ## Requirements